kennyworkman/validation_pipeline/README.md

 # Colony Visualization Tool

 This project was designed to automate the colony screening process after sequencing.
-Using this tool, users can expect to have minimal to no engagement with IGV or similar manual screening GUIs.
+Using this tool, users can expect to have minimal engagement with IGV or similar manual screening GUIs.

 After cloning this repository, a command line command needs to be issued to make the bash script executable.
 Calling this executable with the desired/correct parameters will populate and open an excel file with a visualization of colony sequence quality.